EmergenceFramework/emergence-book/deployment/docker.md

 ## Building from a Dockerfile

 This Dockerfile can be used as-is for any emergence project repository with `habitat/plan.sh` and `habitat/composite/plan.sh` in place per the [Deploy a Site with Chef Habitat](./habitat.md) guide.
 Replace every occurance of the placeholder `myorigin` with any origin name you'd like to prefix your built packages with.
 In this scenario it need not be externally registered with any bldr server.
+There are also several occurances of the placeholder `myapp` that you should replace as well.

 ```Dockerfile
 FROM jarvus/habitat-compose:latest as habitat